SeisSol/SeisSol/Documentation/lumi.rst

     pip install git+https://github.com/SeisSol/chainforge.git

 Then, we can start installing the modules.
 For convenience, we also add Ninja as a build tool here first.
+(TODO: remove and replace by module load buildtools/23.09)

 .. code-block:: bash